jozu-ai/kitops/pkg/artifact/spec.md

 **ModelKitID:** A unique identifier for each ModelKit, derived from the SHA256 hash of its manifest.
 For example, `sha256:a9561eb1b190625c9adb5a9513e72c4dedafc1cb2d4c5236c9a6957ec7dfd5a9`.

 **Tag:** A tag serves to map a descriptive, user-given name to any single modelKitID.
-Tag values are limited to the set of characters [a-zA-Z0-9_.-], except they may not start with a . or - character.
+Tag values are limited to the set of characters `[a-zA-Z0-9_.-]`, except they may not start with a `.` or `-` character.
 Tags are limited to 128 characters.

-**Repository:** A collection of tags grouped under a common prefix (the name component before :).
-For example, in a ModelKit tagged with the name myllm:3.1.4, myllm is the Repository component of the name.
+**Repository:** A collection of tags grouped under a common prefix (the name component before `:`).
+For example, in a ModelKit tagged with the name `myllm:3.1.4`, `myllm` is the Repository component of the name.
 A repository name is made up of slash-separated name components, optionally prefixed by a DNS hostname.
-The hostname must comply with standard DNS rules, but may not contain _ characters.
-If a hostname is present, it may optionally be followed by a port number in the format :8080.
+The hostname must comply with standard DNS rules, but may not contain `_` characters.
+If a hostname is present, it may optionally be followed by a port number in the format `:8080`.
 Name components may contain lowercase characters, digits, and separators.
 A separator is defined as a period, one or two underscores, or one or more dashes.
 A name component may not start or end with a separator.

 ## ModelKit Manifest Example